marionettejs/backbone.marionette/readme.md

 ### v0.7.1

+* ItemView now has a `renderHtml` method that can be overriden to render the item view's data
 * Region now supports an `initialize` function
 * CollectionView correctly defers until all children are rendered
 * Underscore templates are cached as pre-compiled templates, instead of re-compiling them on every render